-Mayor of Hurstville, Cr Jack Jacovou is inviting local businesses to celebrate their outstanding contributions to economic and community life in Hurstville City on Friday, 6 June 2014.
+Mayor of Hurstville, Cr Vince Badalati is inviting local businesses to celebrate their outstanding contributions to economic and community life in Hurstville City on Friday, 3 June 2016.

-Mayor Jacovou said the 2014 Hurstville Excellence in Business Awards, now in their 12th successful year, recognise the wonderful work, dedication and ongoing commitment of local Hurstville businesses.
+Mayor Badalati said the 2016 Hurstville Excellence in Business Awards, now in their 14 th successful year, recognise the outstanding work, dedication and ongoing commitment of local Hurstville businesses.

-Mayor Jacovou said the 2014 Hurstville Excellence in Business Awards help to promote core business values such as customer service and innovation, and publicly acknowledge local business achievements in specific industry categories.
+Mayor Badalati said the 2016 Hurstville Excellence in Business Awards help to promote core business values such as customer service, and publicly acknowledge local business achievements in specific industry categories.

 Location: Marana Auditorium, Hurstville Entertainment Centre

-Please note: Ticket bookings and payment must be received by Monday, 2 June 2014.
-No refunds available after Tuesday, 3 June 2014.
+Please note: T icket bookings and payment must be received by Friday, 27 May 2016.
+No refunds available after Monday, 30 May 2016.
 Tickets are limited.

 Category 1: Excellence in Hospitality Services

-This category recognises businesses in the hospitality industry such as restaurants, function venues, cafes, clubs and hotels.
+This category is open to eat in cafes, restaurants, function venues, caterers clubs and hotels.

 Category 2: Excellence in Retail

 This category is for any shop front style retail businesses e.g. supermarkets, grocery stores and variety stores, clothing stores, take away food outlets, bookstores, travel agents, newsagents, beauty therapists or drycleaners.